nofechbo/GenericIOTInfrastructure/README.md

 # Generic IoT Infrastructure

-**Note:** This project is a **learning project**, developed as part of a course.
+⚠️ Note: This project is a learning project, developed as part of a course.
 Many implementation choices were made for educational purposes and may not follow best practices in real-world software development.

 This project is a demonstration of an IoT management system designed for companies.
 It provides a scalable and concurrent solution for registering, managing, and collecting data from IoT devices efficiently.
 With this system, companies can onboard their devices and define flexible, device-specific APIs tailored to their operational needs.

-The project is built with **React** for the frontend and **Java (Servlets running on Tomcat)** for the backend.
+The project is built with React for the frontend and Java (Servlets running on Tomcat) for the backend.

 ## User Requirements